vegaprotocol/vega/README.md

     bool success = true;
     string reference = "839db975-3eb2-4303-ab9c-c208405d79a1";
 }
 ```

-Submitted orders typically go via concensus so the OrderResponse will only indicate that the message was accepted and sent out onto the blockchain to be included in a block.
+Submitted orders typically go via consensus so the `OrderResponse` will only indicate that the message was accepted and sent out onto the blockchain to be included in a block.
 It could be rejected at a later stage of processing.

 ### Amend order